 To illustrate, imagine a situation where you have two scanned PDF documents.
 One contains the odd pages and the other contains the even pages of the original scanned document.
 You can now create a new virtual document, add all the pages from the existing documents in the correct order and then view this new PDF in the DocumentViewer or send it to the DocumentConverter to finalize it.

-With virtual documents, all that is needed is to create the virtual document, load the source documents and add the pages needed.
+With virtual documents, all that is needed is to create the virtual document, load the source documents, and add the pages needed.
 When finished, simply send this Document object to the viewer.
 No further action is needed.
-The new document does not have physical representation on disk.
-It simply redirects the calls to obtain the page images, SVG or text to the underlying original document.
+The new document does not have a physical representation on disk.
+It simply redirects the calls to obtain the page images, SVG, or text to the underlying original document.

 To create a new document, create an instance of CreateDocumentOptions and call DocumentFactory.Create.
-This method will return a new empty non read-only LEADDocument object.
+DocumentFactory.Create will return a new, empty, non read-only LEADDocument object.
 The LEADDocument.Pages collection is empty and the value of LEADDocument.IsReadOnly is false.

 virtualDocument is the LEADDocument object created above and